 John Patrick’s Roulette: A Pro’s Guide to Managing Your Money and Beating the Wheel

 A staunch member of gambling’s old school, John Patrick has been active in the industry since the 1960s.
-At that time, Patrick found himself as just another penniless player on the Mississippi riverboat casinos.
-In order to work his way back from financial oblivion, Patrick took a job as a “prop” player for various casinos, playing for $10 per day in order to keep the games running and attract tourists to the tables.
+At that time, Patrick was just another penniless player on the Mississippi riverboat casinos.
+To work his way back from financial oblivion, Patrick worked as a “prop” player for various casinos, playing for $10 per day to keep the games running and attract tourists to the tables.

 Spin Roulette Gold: Secrets of Beating the Wheel

-Among the more dubious systems described by Scoblete are the “Double Dynamite” (which incorporates elements of sector slicing and BIG number systems), the “Golden Number” (which advises to bet big on numbers that have hit at an inordinate rate), and “Chameleon” (which requires mimicking the betting of ‘lucky’ players who are winning more often).
+Among the more dubious systems described by Scoblete are the “Double Dynamite” (which incorporates elements of sector slicing and BIG number systems), the “Golden Number” (which advices betting big on numbers that have hit at an inordinate rate), and “Chameleon” (which requires mimicking the betting of ‘lucky’ players who are winning more often).

-Of course, none of these systems are capable of creating a winning roulette player over the long run, something which Scoblete readily admits in his own online columns.
+Of course, none of these systems can create a winning roulette player over the long run, something which Scoblete readily admits in his online columns.
 Writing in an article titled “Two Roulette Systems That Work,” which appeared in 2009, Scoblete confesses:

-“If we mean that you will win in the long run with the systems I am advocating, then the title of this column is really misleading … you really have no chance to beat roulette in the long run, because the game is random and the casinos have the edge on each and every bet placed.”
+“If we mean that you will win in the long run with the systems I am advocating, then the title of this column is misleading … you have no chance to beat roulette in the long run because the game is random and the casinos have the edge on every bet placed.”

-Overall, Scoblete’s writing about the basic structure of roulette is useful, as he approaches the task of penning gambling prose in a casual, conversational tone.
-For beginners looking to learn the basics of the game, the first few chapters of this roulette strategy book offer a reasonable entry point, but just be sure to stop reading as soon as the word “system” is mentioned.
+Overall, Scoblete’s book about the basic structure of roulette is useful as he approaches the task of penning gambling prose in a casual, conversational tone.
+For beginners looking to learn the basics of the game, the first few chapters of this roulette strategy book offer a reasonable entry point, but be sure to stop reading as soon as the word “system” is mentioned.